JoshMorrison99/my-nuceli-templates/README.md

 Tiny file manager has a default login of admin:admin@123.
 This repository has 3.4k stars on GitHub.
 The motivation for creating this template is this hackerone report: https://hackerone.com/reports/1747146.
 PR has been created: https://github.com/projectdiscovery/nuclei-templates/pull/6299

 ## ThinkPHP-RCE
-No clue if this is even true, but I've seen a few tweets about it, so here is the nuclei template.
+ThinkPHP <6.0.14 RCE - No clue if this is even true, but I've seen a few tweets about it, so here is the nuclei template.
 - https://twitter.com/TodayCyberNews/status/1601209967872442370
 - https://twitter.com/cyberkendra/status/1601178498806472705